Corporate functions, local service

 Mergers and acquisitions in health care have been common in recent years.
 Small community hospitals are becoming part of much larger integrated health systems.
-One of the common challenges these systems face is providing effective local service from central corporate departments.
+One of the common challenges these canstockphoto34427718systems face is providing effective local service from central corporate departments.

 Health systems may span a large metropolitan area, a portion of a state, or a multi-state region.
 And there are systems with a national footprint.